Radicale v3

 Radicale is really easy to install and works out-of-the-box.

-python3 -m radicale --storage-filesystem-folder=~/.var/lib/radicale/collections
+python3 -m radicale --logging-level info --storage-filesystem-folder=~/.var/lib/radicale/collections

 When the server is launched, open http://localhost:5232 in your browser!
 You can login with any username and password.